MalteBeckmann1/qr-tett/README.md

 # QR-TETT
-Project to simulate virtual/augmented reality with QR-codes on a haptical card game
+Website of a project that aims to simulate virtual/augmented reality with QR-codes on a haptical card game.